GCodergr/raven/README.md

 ```
 python -m http.server 8000
 ```
 And now just enter `localhost:8000` into a browser search bar.
+Alternatively you can use the VSCode live server extension which makes this even nicer.

 To see the output log, open up the Developer Tools Console (F12 usually).

-Please note this is still very early, the JS platform is unfinished and the WebGPU support might run into some issues.
-You can also ensure WebGPU is behaving correctly locally with `odin run my_package -define:GPU_BACKEND=WGPU`, however the wgpu-native used on desktop can be slightly different than the Chrome Dawn implementation.
+In case you're having issues with rendering, you can test WebGPU is behaving correctly locally with `odin run my_package -define:GPU_BACKEND=WGPU`, however the wgpu-native used on desktop can be slightly different than the Chrome Dawn implementation.

 For more detailed information see the source code directly.